Something like this has not happened to me since the early 70s.

 Nobody throws their credit card out.

-I mean, you should we can stay there 30 minutes after dinner before a credit card pops out.
+I mean, we could stay there 30 minutes after dinner before a credit card pops.

 I'm like, okay, reach into the pocket, take care of it.